mewpawee/SI/genreport/README.md

 > www3.kmitl.ac.th\
 IP address #1: 161.246.34.35

+* We select only available IPs in any domains and subdomains and not use any domain names that do not have IP(s)
-* After run this container the result will be shown in directory
+* After run this container the result will be shown in directory in a named file as **filtered-result**
-> /result
+> /result/filtered-result
 * This is an example result of **filtered-result** file
 > 161.246.35.53\
 10.252.23.104\